emckee2006/ttrpg-converter/obsidian-project/Architecture/Compendium Caching Strategy.md

 ﻿# Compendium Caching Strategy

-**Author:** Gemini
+**Author:** Gemini & Alithanna
-**Date:** 2024-07-25
+**Date:** 2024-07-26
-**Status:** Design Finalized
+**Status:** Finalized & Aligned with Codebase

 ## 1. Overview

-To address a significant performance bottleneck and to create a robust foundation for parallel processing, a new caching and state management strategy has been implemented.
-The previous approach re-processed all source compendia on every run and lacked a mechanism to safely coordinate parallel tasks.
+To address a significant performance bottleneck and to create a robust foundation for parallel processing, a new caching architecture has been implemented.
+The previous approach re-processed all source compendia on every run.
+The new architecture uses a persistent, pre-built cache to provide high-speed access to compendium data during conversions.

-The new architecture uses a single, powerful embedded database to manage both the persistent compendium cache and the transient state of a conversion run, ensuring high performance, data integrity, and safe concurrency.
+## 2. Architectural Placement

+As per the final solution architecture (`M2.3_PROJECT_ARCHITECTURE.md`), all components of the compendium system are placed in the `TTRPGConverter.Infrastructure` project to ensure a clean separation of concerns:

+-   **Interfaces (`ICompendiumManager`, `ICompendiumReader`):** The core interfaces are defined in `TTRPGConverter.Infrastructure/Services/Compendium/`.
+-   **Implementations:** The concrete implementations reside in the same directory:
+    -   **`CompendiumCacheBuilder`**: The offline tool for building the cache.
+    -   **`RavenDbCompendiumManager`**: The runtime service for querying the cache.
+    -   **Reader Implementations**: All `ICompendiumReader` implementations (e.g., `NeDbCompendiumReader`, `FoundryCliBridge`) are located in the `CompendiumReaders` subdirectory.

-## 2. The Caching and State Management Architecture
+## 3. The Caching Technology (RavenDB Embedded)

 The new architecture is centered around **RavenDB Embedded**, a full-featured NoSQL document database that runs in-process with the application.

-### 2.1.
-The Database (RavenDB Embedded)

-The choice of RavenDB Embedded was made specifically to handle the demands of a highly concurrent conversion process:
+This provides several key advantages:

--   **ACID Transactions:** Guarantees that the database state is always consistent, even if the application crashes mid-operation.
-This is critical for both cache generation and managing the state of a conversion.
+-   **ACID Transactions:** Guarantees that the database state is always consistent.
--   **Session-Based Unit of Work:** Provides excellent concurrency management.
-Each parallel task operates in its own session, allowing for safe, isolated reads and writes without manual locking.
-Optimistic concurrency prevents race conditions when multiple threads try to create the same custom entity or asset.
--   **Powerful Indexing:** Allows for fast, indexed queries on any field, including nested document properties.
-This is used for high-speed lookups of compendium items and assets without loading the entire dataset into memory.
+-   **Powerful Indexing:** Allows for fast, indexed queries on any field (e.g., by `Type` and `Name`) without loading the entire dataset into memory.
--   **Native .NET Client:** Offers a clean, modern API with full LINQ support, making database interactions intuitive and maintainable.
+-   **Native .NET Client:** Offers a clean, modern API with full LINQ support.

-### 2.2.
-The `update-compendium` Command

-A new CLI command is introduced to manage the persistent cache.
+## 4. The Two-Phase Process

+The new architecture is built on a clear separation of two distinct processes: **Building the Cache** and **Using the Cache**.

+### Phase 1: Building the Cache (`update-compendium` command)

+This is an offline, one-time process managed by the `CompendiumCacheBuilder` service.

 **Workflow:**

-1.  **Discovery & Processing:** It uses the `CompendiumManager` to load all source compendia and resolve all entity conflicts.
-2.  **Writing to Cache:**
-    -   It connects to the `compendium.db` RavenDB file.
-    -   It completely clears any old data in the `CompendiumItems` collection.
-    -   It stores all the unified compendium items in the collection.
-    -   It ensures that appropriate indexes (e.g., on `Type` and `Name`) are created.
+1.  **Discovery:** The `CompendiumCacheBuilder` scans the user's Foundry VTT data directory to discover all available compendium packs from systems and modules.
+2.  **Processing:** It uses a strategy pattern, invoking the correct `ICompendiumReader` implementation (`NeDbCompendiumReader`, `FoundryCliBridge`, etc.) for each discovered pack format.
+3.  **Conflict Resolution:** All loaded items are processed to resolve name collisions and select the "best" version of each entity based on a predefined source priority.
+4.  **Writing to Cache:** The final, de-duplicated list of compendium items is saved into a local RavenDB database file (`compendium.ravendb`).
+This process completely overwrites any existing cache.

-This command should be run by the user whenever they update their FoundryVTT content to refresh the cache.
+This command should be run by the user whenever they update their Foundry VTT content to refresh the cache.

-## 3. The Conversion Process Workflow

-1.  **Initialization:** The `ConversionStateManager` connects to the `compendium.db` file.
-2.  **State Management:** For each conversion run, it creates **temporary collections** (e.g., `CustomItems_Run_XYZ`, `AssetMappings_Run_XYZ`).
-This isolates the state of each run.
-3.  **Parallel Processing:**
-    -   Dozens or hundreds of `IAssetProcessor` and entity processing tasks can run in parallel.
-    -   Each task uses its own RavenDB session to interact with the database.
-    -   **Compendium Lookups:** Tasks perform fast, indexed, concurrent reads against the permanent `CompendiumItems` collection.
-    -   **Custom Item/Asset Creation:** When a new item must be created, the task attempts to write it to the temporary collection.
-RavenDB's concurrency control ensures that only one thread can create a given item, preventing duplicates and race conditions.
-4.  **Finalization:** Once all parallel tasks are complete, the finalization process reads the temporary collections to generate the output JSON files.
-5.  **Cleanup:** After the output is successfully written, the temporary collections for the completed run are deleted from the database, ensuring the cache file does not grow with transient data.

-This architecture provides a scalable, reliable, and high-performance foundation for the entire conversion process.
+### Phase 2: Using the Cache (Runtime Conversion)

+During a normal conversion process (e.g., the `convert-campaign` command), the application uses the `ICompendiumManager` interface to look up entities.

+**Workflow:**

+1.  **Dependency Injection:** The `ICompendiumManager` interface is injected into any service that needs compendium data.
+2.  **Implementation:** The DI container provides the `RavenDbCompendiumManager` as the concrete implementation.
+3.  **Querying:** The `RavenDbCompendiumManager` connects to the pre-built `compendium.ravendb` file and performs fast, indexed, read-only queries to find the required items.

+This architecture ensures that the main conversion process is extremely fast, as it no longer needs to re-process the source compendia.
+It simply performs quick lookups against a clean, optimized, and pre-built local database.